syl20bnr/spacemacs/README.md

 (setq-default dotspacemacs-configuration-layers '(osx))
 ```

-Note that the `emacs-mac-port` server behaves differently than the regular
+Note that the `emacs-mac-port` server behaves differently than the regular Emacs
-Emacs server.
+server which in particular **DOES NOT** allow multi-tty if you start GUI i.e.
+you can't connect to the Emacs GUI server with `emacsclient` but server-client
+works if you start from terminal(TTY-only).
 Details can be found on the emacs-mac-port [README][emacs-mac-port-server].

 ### Windows